TNI-playground/TNI-FlowerTune-LLM-Leaderboard-Finance-SmolLM2-Series/README.md

 # FlowerTune LLM on Finance Dataset

-This directory conducts federated instruction tuning with a pretrained [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.3) model on a [Finance dataset](https://huggingface.co/datasets/FinGPT/fingpt-sentiment-train).
+This directory conducts federated instruction tuning with pretrained SmolLM2 Series Models: [SmolLM2-135M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct), [SmolLM2-360M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct), [SmolLM2-135M](https://huggingface.co/HuggingFaceTB/SmolLM2-135M) and [SmolLM2-360M](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct) on a [Finance dataset](https://huggingface.co/datasets/FinGPT/fingpt-sentiment-train).
 We use [Flower Datasets](https://flower.dev/docs/datasets/) to download, partition and preprocess the dataset.
 Flower's Simulation Engine is used to simulate the LLM fine-tuning process in federated way, which allows users to perform the training on a single GPU.

 ## Methodology